 Jr. Membership offers many other opportunities.
-Each year, Jr. Board and Fleet Captains are elected to help coordinate Jr. events and promote participation.
-Jr. Members may be part of the Coronado Yacht Club Rod & Reel Club where they have opportunities to fish, and learn how to respect the environment.
+Each year, Jr. Board and Fleet Captains are elected to help coordinate Jr. events and promote participation (see job guidelines below).
 Jr. Members can help with our environmental mission to Preserve, Repair, and Enhance Glorietta Bay.

-Youth sailors, whose parents are not members – and aren’t members themselves – are welcome to utilize the club’s facilities during scheduled junior events and classes.
-Involvement in the Junior Program alone does not entitle non-members to any membership privileges.
+Youth sailors, whose parents are not members – and are not members themselves – are welcome to utilize the Club’s facilities during scheduled junior events and classes.
+Involvement in the Junior Program alone does not entitle membership privileges.
 Before and after scheduled classes and events, the club grounds are for members only.

 Go to Top